 To be eligible to participate in an exchange, you must (at the time of the exchange) be at least sophomore standing, have a GPA of 2.5 or above, and be in good standing with the university (current on financial obligations, no outstanding judicial proceedings, etc.).
 For more information, please visit the National Student Exchange website.

 Marketplace: This page allows you to pay your NSE application fee online.
-Payment is not due until you have received placement.
+Payment is due when you submit your application.

 NSE Participating Universities 2015-2016 (pdf)